Traumatic brain injury treatment comes in a variety of forms.

 When a patient with a head injury arrives at the hospital, emergency treatment will mainly involve stabilizing the patient and ensuring enough oxygen is getting to the brain.

-Most of the time a TBI is accompanied by other injuries, so doctors and nurses will work on treating those as well.
+Most of the time other injuries will accompany a TBI, so doctors and nurses will work on treating those as well.

-Sometimes surgery is needed as an emergency treatment if the damage to the brain is severe.
+Sometimes doctors will perform surgery as an emergency treatment if the damage to the brain is severe.

-Some of the surgeries that might be performed include craniotomies to relieve pressure, and surgery to set skull fractures.
+Some of the surgeries include craniotomies to relieve pressure, and surgery to set skull fractures.

-Once the patient is stabilized and all serious medical emergencies have been taken care of, then treatment for the after-effects of traumatic brain injury can finally begin.
+Once the patient stabilizes, treatment for the after-effects of traumatic brain injury can finally begin.

 1. Emergency Treatment